-Special hydraulic cement concretes the bases into place.
+Special hydraulic cement concretes the bases of the glass pool fence into place.
 Both methods are accepted standards for installation.
 However, core drilling will only work on concrete pool decking.

-Color options and finishes are also available options for the bases.
+Color options and finishes are also available options for the bases of glass fences.
 Polished or brushed stainless steel are two popular choices.

-The bases come in different shapes and sizes too.
+The bases of glass pool fence come in different shapes and sizes too.
 Square and round are the most common shapes.
 This allows for matching scenic landscape or architectural styles.

 The glass for glass pool fencing is tempered.
 As a result, it is 6 to 8 times stronger than standard glass.
 The width of each glass panel is determined by the length of the fence line.

-However, for structural reasons, most manufacturers limit the maximum width to 60″ to 65″ wide.
+However, for structural reasons, most manufacturers of glass pool fences limit the maximum width to 60″ to 65″ wide.
 But there are other differences in the glass worth mentioning.

 The thickness of the glass comes in two common widths.
 However, the glass pool fencing system purchased, whether framed or frameless, will determine the size of the glass .